kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Common Mesh Uses.md

 # Communications
 ---
 Messaging, video calls (using avatars), and emails remain dominant forms of communication, though these are sometimes hampered by distance lag.
 For discussions across great distances or that require face-to-face privacy, forks are deployed.
-Non-encrypted comms can be [[Devices & Authentication#Sniffing|sniffed]] by hostile parties.
+Non-encrypted comms can be [[Devices#Sniffing|sniffed]] by hostile parties.

 # Experience Playback [XP]
 ---